geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 Wait for a few minutes for the uploaded version to become available for distribution via TestFlight.

+Once available, the "internal" testers will be automatically notified.

+To submit the build for external testing, click on "External" on the left sidebar, then click the "+" button next to the "Builds" section, and add the most recent build.
+It will then be submitted for review.
+This review appears to take 3-7 days to complete.
+At that point, the public URL can be distributed and anyone who already installed the app via that link should be able to update to the new build.

 ## 3. Deploy the Android App

 Upload the .apk files to Firebase, select testers, add the release notes, and distribute.